-BJU offers graduate work in English, religion, fine arts and communication, and education.
+BJU offers graduate work in religion, fine arts and communication, and education.
 The applicant must hold a bachelor's degree from an approved college or university and must qualify for a program of study leading to a graduate degree.
 The student's undergraduate program of study must be substantially equal to the undergraduate program of study required in that particular field at Bob Jones University, including major and general requirements.
 General graduate work approval includes meeting one of the following:

-- 2.5 cumulative undergraduate GPA or higher on all college work - 2.0 cumulative undergraduate GPA or higher on all college work for admission to the master of divinity-standard (3.0 for advanced standing) and master of ministry programs - 2.4 cumulative undergraduate GPA and B average in major - · 2.4 cumulative undergraduate GPA and exceptional talent - 2.4 cumulative undergraduate GPA and 170 on the GRE w/150 on the verbal portion (before Aug.
+- 2.5 cumulative undergraduate GPA or higher on all college work - 2.0 cumulative undergraduate GPA or high on all college work for admission to the master of divinity with concentrations (3.0 for Advanced Track) and master of ministry programs - 2.4 cumulative undergraduate GPA and B average in major - 2.4 cumulative undergraduate GPA and exceptional talent - 2.4 cumulative undergraduate GPA and 170 on the GRE w/150 on the verbal portion (before Aug.
 1, 2011, 800 on the GRE w/450 on the verbal portion).

-Further details concerning specific requirements are given elsewhere in the Seminary & Graduate Studies Catalog under the College of Arts and Science, Seminary and Graduate School of Religion, School of Fine Arts and Communication, and School of Education.
+Further details concerning specific requirements are given elsewhere in the BJU Seminary & Graduate Studies Catalog under the BJU Seminary, School of Health Professions, School of Fine Arts and Communication, and School of Education.